-In opposition to unicast, multicast is sending to an address that represents a set of nodes and not a single node, thus, all nodes of that set will receive one copy of the packet.
-IPv4 broadcast is, therefore, a special case of multicast when the set of nodes are all nodes that belong to an IPv4 network.
+In opposition to a unicast address, a multicast address represents a set of nodes and not a single node.
+The meaning is all nodes of that set will receive one copy of the packet.
+IPv4 broadcast is, therefore, a special case of multicast when the set of nodes is all nodes that belong to an IPv4 network.

-To work at layer three, broadcast and multicast must be supported by layer two technologies, ethernet networks support it by giving a special meaning to the less significant bit of the first MAC address byte, it is called the broadcast/multicast bit.
-Any ethernet frame with this bit 1 on the destination MAC address is always retransmitted to all ports by layer two switches and bridges.
-This includes the ethernet broadcast address (FF:FF:FF:FF:FF).
+To work at layer three, broadcast and multicast must be supported by layer two technologies, Ethernet networks support it by giving a special meaning to the less significant bit of the first MAC address byte, it's called the broadcast/multicast bit.
+Any Ethernet frame with this bit 1 on the destination MAC address is always retransmitted to all ports by layer two switches and bridges.
+This includes the Ethernet broadcast address (FF:FF:FF:FF:FF).